boettiger-lab/dfs-mdp/manuscript/revisions/revisions.md

  +  Looks good to me
  +  I like it.
 Though I do wonder about using sustainable agriculture versus something about diversified agriculture (to be more consistent with the rest of the paper).
  + agree we need standardization of terminology.
 I suggest relying primarily on two terms:  diversified, agroecological practices  AND Diversified Farming Systems.  at times use of ’sustainable agriculture’ seems appropriate, but not in title.  have made suggestions throughout
+ + I'd eliminate sustainable agriculture and adopt a single consistent terminology, like Claire suggests.
+I would favor diversified practices (and these need to be briefly defined/identified upfront as I note in my comments).

 **(6) Can you suggest 1-2 reviewers?**

   + NA
   + You cite John Vandermeer once in here and I think he could be a good reviewer (given that he is both a modeler and an agroecologist).
 Wei Zhang is also cited- she’s an economist who works on diversified agricultural issues (mostly with pest management).
 She’s stellar and I think could be good for this as well.
   + Agree with Danny’s suggestion of John Vandermeer — perfect for this.
 Simon Levin also good from complex adaptive systems perspective.
 Lucas Garibaldi is a modeler who is also an agronomist/agroecologist
+  + John Vandermeer would be great, I agree.
+What about John Reganold as a more general agriculture science reviewer?
+It would be good to have a range of perspectives.

 **(7)  Please suggest suitable citations where indicated that a citation is needed.
 We'd also love additional suggestions for highly relevant literature that we've failed to acknowledge so far.**

  +  I attached the NOP guidance that could be used.
 I looked for a resource that discloses how much EQIP budget is appropriated and how much has been spent annually, but couldn’t find anything quickly.
 Mostly, I think there is opportunity for data sharing with the strawberry project if Claire and Kathy think it’s appropriate.
 I think there will be more confirmation of your results.
  + I added some citation possibilities to the document.
 I also suggest some places where examples are needed.
 If you want me to dig up any other citations on the ecological side of things, please let me know and I’d be happy to help!
  + In attached
+ + I made a few suggestions.